Art as Praise to God

 The gift of creativity is fascinating.
 That mere man can create works of art is a wonder to enjoy and ponder.
 The true delight, however, is not with mankind, but something more sublime.
 While art is edifying itself, it stands as a praise to God.
 It does this in two ways.

 Creation attests as a witness to the glory and invisible attributes of a powerful, personal God.
 The earth we inhabit displays this grandeur.
 In the same way, art and creativity testifies.
-It need not be spiritual in content, or even made by a believer.
+It need not be spiritual in content.
 Beautiful art cannot help but point to the Almighty and what He has wrought in life around us and the human experience.
 The crafted object or image echoes as another affirmation to being, just as the scene or facet of creation we observe.
 We miss this witness only when becoming dulled and jaded with the wonderment of existence.
 We are here, the world and all it amazingly contains is here.
 This is the first praise.

 Jeffrey M Green